Naveen Jindal School of Management

 For the MS MAS degree program, students choose their own course of study, pulling courses from the Jindal School of Management graduate catalog.

-Each candidate must satisfactorily complete the following 10 semester credit hours core courses:
+Each candidate must satisfactorily complete the following 10 semester credit hours basic core:

 ACCT 6201 Introduction to Financial Accounting